 Winter is cooler and less crowded, but it is not uncommon for heavy rains to cause landslides and hiking conditions that are not entirely safe (keep in mind that in case of bad weather, the trails may be closed).

 IMPORTANT NOTICE: The Cinque Terre is frequently exposed to landslides following strong rainfalls.
 For this reason, some sections of the Blue Trail are temporarily closed.
 Before you plan your hike, check the current status on the Parco Nazionale Cinque Terre website.

 With the exception of a couple of stretches (more on that later), don’t underestimate the Cinque Terre hike, and plan to have the right equipment.
 It’s definitely not a trail you’ll want to walk with flip-flops, as you’ll climb up and down.
 Furthermore, according to the National Park regulations, access to the network of paths is prohibited to people wearing open footwear, and/or shoes with smooth soles.
 Meaning that you must be equipped with a “Vibram” type sole, are.
-If you violate the rule, you’ll be fined (and possibly not even be allowed to access the trails.
+If you violate the rule, you’ll be fined (and possibly not even allowed to access the trails).

 I have my personal day hike packing list, and while it’s mostly intended for the mountains and higher altitudes, there are a few items I always pack, regardless of the hike.

 Essential items to hike the Cinque Terre include good, sturdy hiking shoes (I’m very happy with my La Sportiva), sunscreen, bug repellent, and Compeed cushions, in case you get blisters.
 You won’t want to spoil your hike because your feet are hurting!
 Foldable hiking sticks will certainly reduce the impact of the steep descents on your knees.